lmcai/PhyloHerb/README.md

 4. Where are the limits?

 About 1-3% of the reads from genome skimming are from plastomes.
-Theoretically this value vary with the size of the nuclear genome and the abundance of plastids within a cell, but we found it to be relatively consistent across flowering plant species despite the dramatic difference in their genome sizes (200 Mb to 3Gb).
+The base coverage of mitochondria is roughly half or 1/3 of plastids; and the base coverage of nuclear ribosomal regions is 2X compared to plastids.
+Theoretically the base coverage of plastome vary with the size of the nuclear genome and the abundance of plastids within a cell, but we found it to be relatively consistent across flowering plant species despite the dramatic difference in their genome sizes (200 Mb to 3Gb).
 Below is a **very rough** guidance of what you may expect from certain amount of input data.

 <img src="/images/coverage.png" width="400" height="130">